datchung/blog-posts/2020/2020-06-05_Garden Fence With Limited Tools/Post.md

 2. Rip cut lumber in half for upper horizontal boards.
 A shim is placed at the cut end of the board to reduce pinching.
 ![Rip cut to width](20200530_130019.jpg)

+3. Form the bottom of the posts into a spike for easier installation later.

-3. Place the lower horizontal board onto the post.
+4. Place the lower horizontal board onto the post.
 The distance from the  middle of the board to the bottom of the post should be 25cm since the post will be under ground 25cm.
 The horizontal board should extend past the post to cover the end grain of the orthoganal board.
 A square is used to ensure squareness.
 ![Spacing for lower horizontal board to post](20200530_133933.jpg)

-4. Layout horizontal boards and posts.
+5. Layout horizontal boards and posts.
 ![Layout for horizontal board to posts](20200530_135203.jpg)

-5. Nail lower horizontal board to post.
+6. Nail lower horizontal board to post.
 ![Nail lower horizontal board to post](20200530_135218.jpg)

-6. Nail upper horizontal board to post.
+7. Nail upper horizontal board to post.
 ![Nail upper horizontal board to post](20200530_135221.jpg)

-7. Repeat steps 2-6 for the back of the frame.
+8. Repeat steps 2-6 for the back of the frame.

-8. Attache back and front of frame with horizontal boards.
+9. Attache back and front of frame with horizontal boards.

-9. This is what the corner looks like.
+10. This is what the corner looks like.
 The front horizontal board extends past the post to cover the orthoganal board's end grain.
 ![Floating butt joint at corner](20200530_163841.jpg)

-10. Check to ensure that the frame is "square enough" once in a while.
+11. Check to ensure that the frame is "square enough" once in a while.
 ![Check for square enough once in a while](20200530_163908.jpg)

-11. This is the completed frame.
+12. This is the completed frame.
 ![Completed frame](20200530_164129.jpg)

 ## 5. <a name='digging'></a>Digging